-YSEALI-ACYPL-USINDO PROFESSIONAL FELLOWS PROGRAM
+YSEALI-USINDO PROFESSIONAL FELLOWS PROGRAM

 As its in-country partner, USINDO facilitates exchanges for American and Indonesian political, policy, and community leaders to expand their network and to develop their skills.

-Call for Applications: YSEALI Professional Fellows Program Spring 2018
+YSEALI Professional Fellows Program

-International Fellows Overview
+YSEALI Professional Fellows Program Overview

+The international fellows from each country will travel to Washington, DC for a 5-day program orientation and federal government overview as well as cultural outings.
 Each fellow will participate in a 4-week intensive fellowship in a separate political, policy, or civil society office with day-to-day mentoring and guidance from a single point of contact, their fellowship host.
-The fellows will meet their American mentor, an ACYPL alumni, to attend meetings pertaining to current events in the area, and together will develop action plans for a series of follow-on activities to be conducted in the fellows' home country.
+Together with their American hosts who are also ACYPL alumni, the fellows will attend meetings pertaining to current events in the area, and together will develop action plans for a series of follow-on activities to be conducted in the fellows' home country.

 At the conclusion of the program, all international fellows will return to Washington, DC for a 3-day Professional Fellows Congress where they will interact and share their experiences with other international fellows from different programs.